KlodOnline/KlodWorld/setup/README.md

 Your server should now be accessible at: `https://127.0.0.1:2443`.

 ⚠️You need to add your new Klodworld on the world list of KlodWeb to access it !
-In KlodWeb folder, do :
+In ***KlodWeb folder***, do :
    - `make sh-db`
    - `mariadb -p` (default password for dev env is `rootpass`)
    - `use klodwebsite;`